AugustoJRF/Gherkin-Test-Case-Creation/test-cases-login-feature.md

 **And** the Password field should allow numbers, letters and special characters

 ### TC003: Error message for invalid login attempts

+**Objective:** Verify that appropriate error messages are displayed when login attempts are made with invalid credentials.

+**Preconditions:** The user should be on the Login/Register page.

+**Expected Results:**

+  - For each invalid credentials scenario (wrong username/password combinations), a red error message appears below the password field.
+  - The error message: "Sorry, your username or password are not correct.
+Please, try again."

+**Steps:**

 **Given** the user is on the Login/Register page